-- The employee may not set up or update the employee's personal social network page(s) using the district's computers, network, or equipment. - The employee shall not use the district's logo or other copyrighted material of the district without express, written consent. - The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Code of Ethics and Standard Practices for Texas Educators, even when communicating regarding personal and private matters, regardless of whether the employee is using private or public equipment, on or off campus.
-These restrictions include: - o Confidentiality of student records.
-[See Policy FL] - o Confidentiality of health or personnel information concerning colleagues, unless disclosure serves lawful professional purposes or is required by law.
+The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Code of Ethics and Standard Practices for Texas Educators, even when communicating regarding personal and private matters, regardless of whether the employee is using private or public equipment, on or off campus.
+These restrictions include:

+Confidentiality of student records.
+[See Policy FL]

+- Confidentiality of health or personnel information concerning colleagues, unless disclosure serves lawful professional purposes or is required by law.
 [See Policy DH (EXHIBIT)] - Confidentiality of district records, including educator evaluations and private e-mail addresses.
-[See Policy GBA] - o Copyright law [See Policy CY] - Prohibition against harming others by knowingly making false statements about a colleague or the school system.
+[See Policy GBA] - Copyright law [See Policy CY] - Prohibition against harming others by knowingly making false statements about a colleague or the school system.
 [See Policy DH (EXHIBIT)]

-See Use of Electronic Media with Students, below, for regulations on employee communication with students through electronic media.
+See Use of Electronic Communications between Employees, Students, and Parents, below for regulations on employee communication with students through electronic media.